mrpbueno/bosssec/README.md

 Multi-Pair Management: The interface allows for the configuration of multiple Boss-Secretary rules, each with its own whitelist.

-Integrated Graphical Interface: All settings are managed through a new page in the "Applications" menu of FreePBX, without the need to manually edit configuration files.
+Integrated Graphical Interface: All settings are managed through a new page in the "Applications" menu of FreePBX®, without the need to manually edit configuration files.

 User-Friendly Extension Selection: Uses the Select2 library to facilitate searching and selecting the boss's and secretary's extensions, minimizing errors.